 Profiling: means to analyse your personal data in order to evaluate your behaviour or to predict things about you which are relevant in an entertainment context, such as how likely you are to attend a certain event that we host.

 Special Categories of Data: means any personal data relating to your health, genetic or biometric data, criminal convictions, sex life, sexual orientation, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership.

 Service Providers: these are a range of third parties to whom we outsource certain functions of our business.
 For example, we have service providers who provide / support 'cloud based' IT applications or systems, which means that your personal data will be hosted on their servers, but under our control and direction.
 We require all our service providers to respect the confidentiality and security of personal data.

 Last updated: 29/11/2018

-You'll find out soon what is coming soon to Alton Towers Resort!
+You'll find out soon what in ‘The World of David Walliams’ is coming in Spring 2020

 Whoops!
 We are having a mind-boggling moment, please try again later